inspire4ward.com

 Ever feel confused about whether you should be following your passion or finding your purpose?
 You’re not alone!
 These two words come up all the time, but they’re not always easy to tell apart.
-They often overlap, but they actually mean different things.
-Let’s dive into what passion and purpose really mean, how they differ, and—most importantly—how you can find both in a way that makes sense for your life.
+They often overlap, but they mean different things.
+Let’s dive into what passion and purpose mean, how they differ, and—most importantly—how you can find both in a way that makes sense for your life.

 So, What’s Passion All About?

-Passion is the desire of what makes you happy no matter how brief the happiness actually is.
+Passion is the desire of what makes you happy no matter how brief the happiness is.
 It doesn’t have to be a life mission; it could be anything you enjoy daily.
 What of the friend who is always in the kitchen interning new recipes and organizing a cook-out invite just for the heck of it?
 Or maybe you have a friend who enjoys singing or enjoys playing a musical as a hobby or a person interested in carpentry.
 These are interests—events or objects for which individuals are inclined simply due to the presence of pleasure.

 What must be understood is that passion doesn’t even need to be spectacular.
 Perhaps you enjoy jogging or you’re interested in thrillers.
 These may appear like small gestures but give you some form of energy in the day.
-Self-actualization, as usual, is oriented toward the present—it is that thing that one gets a sense to keep running back to it, to get a sense of gratification.
+Self-actualization, as usual, is oriented toward the present—it is that thing that one gets a sense to keep running back to, to get a sense of gratification.

 What About Purpose?

-While, on the other hand, the meaning looks for something more profound, so does the purpose.
-From a personal perspective it is about having the notion that what is being done is worthwhile to oneself and others.
+While, on the other hand, the meaning looks for something more profound, and so does the purpose.
+From a personal perspective, it is about having the notion that what is being done is worthwhile to oneself and others.
 But that is not as fun or thrilling as passion, and is closer to a goal or the idea that you are making a difference.
 Let’s say you’re a teacher.
 Perhaps you don’t wake up motivated every morning and that is okay, the motivation of seeing young people develop and transform into better people is the motivation.

 Or perhaps you are one of these individuals who give part of their time to do volunteer work.
 It does not necessarily mean that you get excited to go there, do it because you consider it your responsibility to reach out for the sake of the needy people.
 I find that having a purpose is typically steady and calming; it is something you care enough about to get in forward motion even when the performance is difficult.